 Legal

-These Terms of Service govern your use of the Crowd & Courage platform, operated by Gray Group International under the Crowd & Courage brand.
-By creating an account, submitting a Courage Contract, or otherwise using the Platform, you agree to these Terms in full.
+These Terms of Service (“Terms”) govern your use of the Crowd & Courage platform (the “Platform”), operated by Gray Group International under the Crowd & Courage (“C&C,” “we,” “us,” or “our”) brand.
+By creating an account, filing a Courage Contract, or otherwise using the Platform, you agree to these Terms in full.
 If you do not agree, do not use the Platform.

 01 — What the Service Is

-Crowd & Courage is an accountability bond platform.
-It lets business operators (“Makers”) make a public, time-bound commitment to a measurable goal, stake money in escrow behind that commitment, and receive an automated pass/fail verdict at the deadline based on verified data.
+Crowd & Courage is a self-commitment and accountability platform.
+It lets a user (a “Maker”) make a public, time-bound commitment to a specific, measurable goal, stake their own money behind that commitment, and receive a pass/fail verdict at the deadline based on verified data.
+The Maker's own conduct — whether they hit their goal — is the only thing that determines the outcome.

-Plain English:You set a goal, put your own money on the line, and the platform checks whether you hit it.
-If you hit the goal, your stake is returned.
-If you miss it, your stake is forfeited to a designated charity partner.
-No one else's money is at risk.
-No one profits from your failure except a charity.
+Plain English:You set a goal, put your own money on the line, and the Platform checks whether you hit it.
+If you hit it, your stake comes back to you.
+If you miss, your stake goes to the charity you chose.
+No one else's money is at risk, no one bets for or against you, and no one profits from your failure except your chosen charity.

 What this is not